vitelabs/vite-wiki/docs/api/vitejs/wallet/account.md

     * `isReIssuable: bool` Whether the asset can be re-issued.
 Must be `true` for stablecoin
     * `maxSupply: Uint256` Maximum supply.
 Mandatory for stablecoin.
 Cannot exceed 2**256-1
     * `ownerBurnOnly: bool` Whether the asset can be burned by owner only.
 Mandatory for stablecoin.
 All asset holders can perform burn action if this is false
-    * `feeType: string` Optional token issuance fee type that must be “stake” or “burn” only.
+    * `feeType: string` Optional token issuance fee type that must be `stake` or `burn` only.
 This field describes the cost of issuing the new token and the amount(1,000 VITE for burning or 100,000 VITE for staking for 90 days) will be charged from issuer’s account.
-The default value is “burn”.
+The default value is `burn`.

 - **Return**:
     * Promise